 Featuring music by Richard Thomas with book and lyrics by Stewart Lee and Thomas, Jerry Springer—The Opera began as a "scratch night" event in 2001, then underwent a number of workshops before making a splash — also in a concert version — at the Edinburgh Fringe Festival in 2002.
 National Theatre artistic director Nicholas Hytner picked up the work as his first production.

+The show is based on the world of the talk-show host.
+Characters featured in the production include Jerry, the TV show's head of security Steve Wilcos, a slew of trailer trash and omnisexual characters, some KKK members and Satan.
 The opera extended twice at the National's Lyttleton Theatre, where it was recorded live for a Sony Music UK double CD release.
 The work then transferred to the West End's Cambridge Theatre — where it won the 2004 Olivier Award for Best Musical.

 Jerry Springer played a March 17 benefit concert at MGM Grand's Hollywood Theatre in Las Vegas and received its first full American production in May at Chicago's Bailiwick Repertory Theatre.